laminas/laminas-paginator/docs/book/advanced.md

 Take a look at the packaged adapters for ideas of how you might go about implementing your own.

-### Registering your adapter with the plugin manager
+### Registering Your Adapter with the Plugin Manager

-> - Since 2.10.0.
+> Available since version 2.10.0.

 If you want to register your adapter with the `Laminas\Pagiantor\AdapterPluginManager`, you can do so via configuration.
 The "paginators" configuration key can contain [standard laminas-servicemanager-style configuration](https://docs.laminas.dev/laminas-servicemanager/configuring-the-service-manager/).